paketo-buildpacks/blog/content/posts/0000-webservers-rearchitecture.md

 ---
-title: Introducing new ways to bring your static files to the cloud
+title: Introducing the Paketo Web Servers Buildpack
 date: "2022-05-16"
 slug: webservers-rearchitecture
 author: joshuatcasey
 ---

-# Introducing the Paketo Web Servers Buildpack

 The Paketo team is pleased to introduce the [Web Servers buildpack](https://github.com/paketo-buildpacks/web-servers), available in the Paketo Full Builder as of [version 0.2.74](https://github.com/paketo-buildpacks/full-builder/releases/tag/v0.2.74).

 This buildpack allows you to serve static content using the popular NGINX or HTTPD web servers, with a variety of utilities for ease of use.
-Whether you have static files and a conf file that you want to package in an image, or you need to transform your dynamic content into static files and want the buildpack to generate the necessary conf file, the Web Servers buildpack has you covered.
+Whether you have static files and a server configuration file that you want to package in an image, or you need to transform your dynamic content into static files and want the buildpack to generate the necessary server configuration file, the Web Servers buildpack has you covered.

 If the buildpack does not have the capability you need, please let us know on the [Paketo Slack](https://slack.paketo.io/) or by [filing an issue](https://github.com/paketo-buildpacks/web-servers/issues/new).